danielsaidi/website_danielsaidi/_posts/2020/2020-06-07-swiftui-alerts.md

 }
 ```

-This is simple, sure, but I think it becomes tricky to manage alerts as soon as you want to present multiple alerts from the same screen or reuse alerts across an app.
+This is simple, sure, but I think it becomes tricky when you have to present multiple alerts from the same screen or reuse alerts across an app.
 You may end up duplicating `isAlertActive` logic as well as the alert builder logic.

 I therefore tried to find a way to work with alerts in a more reusable way, that requires less code and less state while still being flexible to support both global and screen-specific alerts.

+It all begins with a very simple state manager that I call `AlertContext`.

 ## AlertContext

-After pondering this problem for a while, I think I have come up with a solution that simplies working with `SwiftUI` alerts.
-It all starts with an observable class called `AlertContext`:
+Instead of managing state in every view that should present alerts, I use a `AlertContext`:

 ```swift
 public class AlertContext: PresentationContext<Alert> {